 (b) Property with a useful life of less than one year.
-All eligible machinery and equipment must satisfy the useful life criteria, including repair parts and replacement parts.
+All eligible machinery and equipment must satisfy the useful life criterion, including repair parts and replacement parts.
 For example, items such as blades and bits are generally not eligible for the exemption because, while they may become component parts of eligible machinery and equipment, they generally have a useful life of less than one year.
 Blades generally having a useful life of one year or more, such as certain sawmill blades, are eligible.
 See subsection (7) of this rule for thresholds to determine useful life.

-(c) Buildings, other than machinery and equipment that is permanently affixed to or becomes a physical part of a building.
+(c) Buildings.
+Buildings, other than machinery and equipment that is permanently affixed to or becomes a physical part of a building.
 Buildings provide work space for people or shelter machinery and equipment or tangible personal property.
 The building itself is not eligible, however some of its components might be eligible for the exemption.
 The industrial fixtures and support facilities that become affixed to or part of the building might be eligible.
 The subsequent real property status of industrial fixtures and support facilities does not affect eligibility for the exemption.

-(d) Building fixtures that are not integral to the manufacturing operation, testing operation, or research and development operation that are permanently affixed to and become a physical part of a building, such as utility systems for heating, ventilation, air conditioning, communications, plumbing, or electrical.
+(d) Building fixtures.
+Building fixtures that are not integral to the manufacturing operation, testing operation, or research and development operation that are permanently affixed to and become a physical part of a building, such as utility systems for heating, ventilation, air conditioning, communications, plumbing, or electrical.
 Examples of nonqualifying fixtures are: Fire sprinklers, building electrical systems, or washroom fixtures.
 Fixtures that are integral to the manufacturing operation might be eligible, depending on whether the item meets the other requirements for eligibility, such as the used directly test.

 (7) The "useful life" threshold.

 has a per se exception for "property with a useful life of less than one year."
 Property that meets this description is not eligible for the M&E exemption.
 The useful life threshold identifies items that do not qualify for the exemption, such as supplies, consumables, and other classes of items that are not expected or intended to last a year or more.
-For example, tangible personal property that is acquired for a one-time use and is discarded upon use, such as a mold or a form, has a useful life of less than one year and is not eligible.
+For example, tangible personal property that is acquired for a one-time use and is discarded after use, such as a mold or a form, has a useful life of less than one year and is not eligible.
 If it is clear from taxpayer records or practice that an item is used for at least one year, the item is eligible, regardless of the answers to the four threshold questions.
 A taxpayer may work directly with the department to establish recordkeeping methods that are tailored to the specific circumstances of the taxpayer.
-The following steps should be used in making a determination whether an item meets the "useful life" threshold.
+The following steps should be used to determine whether an item meets the "useful life" threshold.
 The series of questions progress from simple documentation to complex documentation.
-In order to substantiate qualification under any step, a taxpayer must maintain adequate records or be able to establish by demonstrating through practice or routine that the threshold is overcome.
+To substantiate qualification under any step, a taxpayer must maintain adequate records or be able to establish by demonstrating through practice or routine that the threshold is overcome.
 Catastrophic loss, damage, or destruction of an item does not affect eligibility of machinery and equipment that otherwise qualifies.
-Assuming the machinery and equipment meets all of the other M&E requirements and does not have a single one-time use or is not discarded during the first year, useful life can be determined by answering the following questions for an individual piece of machinery and equipment:
+Assuming the machinery and equipment meets all of the other M&E requirements and does not have a single one-time use or is not discarded during the first year, useful life should be determined by answering the following questions for an individual piece of machinery and equipment: